-The Company has overdraft facility agreements with three commercial banks for a total amount of HUF 9.5 billion, which are priced at 1 month BUBOR + interest margin or ON BUBOR + interest margin.
+The Company has overdraft facility agreements with four commercial banks for a total amount of HUF 11.5 billion, of which an agreement of HUF 2.0 billion can also be utilised in EUR equivalent.
+The overdraft facility agreements are priced at 1 month BUBOR + interest margin, 1 month EURIBOR + interest margin, and ON BUBOR + interest margin.
 The maturity of the contracts varies.
-One committed loan matures in December 2024 and one uncommitted loan mature in January 2025.
-The third uncommitted loan agreement is for an indefinite period.
-During 2023, the overdraft facility was drawn down on an ad hoc basis to fund operational payments, with short outstanding balances of 1-7 days.
+One committed loan matures in June 2026 and one uncommitted loan matures in January 2026.
+The third and fourth uncommitted loan agreements are for an indefinite period.
+During 2024, the overdraft facility was drawn down on an ad hoc basis to fund operational payments, with short outstanding balances of 1-14 days.
 High interest rates did not result in significant additional interest expense for the Company.

 In 2022, the Company entered into revolving credit facility agreements with two domestic commercial banks, mostly at fixed interest rates, expiring in 2025, for a total of HUF 17.5 billion.
-The amount drawn down under these credit facilities was HUF 14 billion at 31 December 2023, while at the end of 2022 the Company had no loan liability.
+The amount drawn down under these credit facilities was HUF 10.5 billion at 31 December 2024, and HUF 14 billion at the end of 2023.
 Based on the revolving nature, these loans are included in current liabilities.